 Rimless, semi-rimless, and rimless glasses offer a minimalistic and classic look.
 They accentuate your eyes and don’t draw too much attention to the fact that you are wearing glasses.

 These semi-rimless frames from Ray-Ban come in five different colors, and there’s sure to be one combo that will catch your eye.

 Vogue makes quality and affordable eyewear, and these frames were designed for their Bijoux project.
 The frames are classic and have added embellishment rhinestones on the sides.

 These rimless glasses are perfect if you want the most attention on your eyes.
 This type of frame (or lack thereof) suits practically every face shape.

-Vogue’s thin-rimmed square frames are just the right amount of classic and trend combined.
-I love the violet and silver combo.
+Ray-Ban’s thin-rimmed frames are just the right amount of classic and trend combined.
+I love the blue and silver combo.

 Go for trendy glasses if you enjoy fashion and switch up your eyeglasses often.

 Clear crystal frames are very fashionable at the moment.
 I am in love with the two-tone colors and the square cat-eye shape of these Michael Kors on-trend eyeglass frames.

 Prefer color?
 These frames from Prada won’t disappoint.
 The tortoise mix makes these cool eyeglass frames perfect for the bold women over 60.